Is Purified And Distilled Water The Same Thing

 Purified water is water that has had impurities removed through various treatment methods.
 The goal of purification is to eliminate chemicals, pollutants, and other contaminants that can affect the water’s taste and safety.
 The U.S. Pharmacopeia (USP) defines purified water as water that meets specific standards for purity, making it suitable for use in pharmaceutical preparations, laboratories, and as an ingredient in food and beverages.

-The purification process can involve several techniques, often used in combination, to ensure that the water meets these stringent standards.
+The purification process can involve several techniques, often used in combination, to check that the water meets these stringent standards.
 Common methods include:

 • Filtration: This process uses physical barriers, such as filters of varying pore sizes, to remove sediment, debris, and microorganisms from the water.